- Two group study rooms are located on the second and third floors.

 There is a two and a half hour limit for each session.

-Nine student offices (six on fourth floor and three on second floor) are assigned to students on a term-by-term basis.
-Preference is given to seniors working on honors projects, students whose research depends heavily on library materials, and those who require accomodations.
+- Nine student offices (six on fourth floor and three on second floor) are assigned to students on a term-by-term basis.
+Preference is given to seniors working on honors projects, students whose research depends heavily on library materials, and those who require accommodations.
 If you are interested in applying for an office, submit the Student Office Request Form.

-Room 401 is available only for administrative or academic functions, with classes getting priority.
+- Room 401 is available only for administrative or academic functions, with classes getting priority.
 Student study groups may be allowed when there is a library staff person on duty and there are no previous reservations on the room.

-The Milwaukee-Downer and Lincoln Rooms are available for academic or administrative functions on an occasional (i.e., not regularly-scheduled) basis.
+- The Milwaukee-Downer and Lincoln Rooms are available for academic or administrative functions on an occasional (i.e., not regularly-scheduled) basis.
 If these two areas are not otherwise in use, they are available for individual or group study on a first-come first-served basis.